Frequently Asked Questions

 ~What is the Danebod folk school campus in Tyler, MN?

-The first buildings were built on campus in the late 1800's, the area was placed on the National Historic Register in 1975.
-The campus, in Southwest Minnesota, consists of several buildings with architectural and historic significance .
-The Danebod district was founded by Danish immigrants who settled in Lincoln County MN in 1886.
-The first wooden folk school building was erected in 1888.
-It was replaced by a brick structure in 1917.
-A church sanctuary was built in 1895.
+The first buildings were constructed on campus in the late 1800's, the area was placed on the National Historic Register in 1975.
+The campus in Southwest Minnesota, consists of several buildings with architectural and historic significance .
+The Danebod district was founded by Danish immigrants who settled in Lincoln County, MN in 1886.
+The first wooden folk school building was erected in 1888, to be replaced by a brick structure in 1917.
+The church sanctuary was built in 1895.

 ~Why was the folk school built?

 The Tyler Danebod community served Danish American immigrants and their children in the transition from 'the old country' to America.
 Winter terms for young men and summer terms for women were offered.
 The aim of the Folk school was to help youth to know and appreciate life's richness and nobility.
 History, religion, poetry, language, music, the arts and practical programs were a part of the curriculum.
 No degrees were granted as it was assumed that the important aspect of education was to ignite the desire for knowledge and give thanks to the richness of life.

 ~Do people attending the Folk Meeting sleep on campus?

 Most participants sleep in the dormitory-style sleeping rooms in the brick "old main" building on campus.
 However, there are hotel options in the area for those who cannot walk the stairs to sleeping rooms.
 Expenses for hotel rooms are in addition to the cost registration.
 Housing in the folk school dormitories is limited, on a first come basis, but is included in the cost of registration.